Leonetienne/GCrypt/GCryptCLI/readme.md

 $ gcrypt -h --infile "cat.jpg"
 fe6bdfb6ec39771c4fdcdc40e52397bcd67fbfef0ad5a15ebbd8b9e4c2a815848b3984eda5ef6f727e9e420c23500c90c42ab80ac5659048be8969357741e3e5
 ```
 The hashsum will always be of size BLOCK_SIZE.
-That is 512.
+That is 512 bits.

 #### What version am i running?
-Depending on wether you want to know the GCrypt version or the CLI's version,
+Depending on wether you want to know the GCryptLib version or the CLI's version,
 use either `--cli-version` or `--lib-version`.
 It will print out a floating point number.
+You can see both in the `--help`-page.

-#### I want to stream the output of file en/decryption.
+#### Streaming the output of file en/decryption.
-// Easily!
+Easily!
 If you do not supply any output or input, stdout and stdin will be used instead!
 ```sh
 # mpv is a media player, as an example
 $ gcrypt -d --key "123" --infile "music.mp3.crypt" | mpv -